SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Microvast Holdings, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 5, 2024 – (NASDAQ: MVST)

 NEW YORK, Dec.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Microvast Holdings, Inc..
+14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Microvast Holdings, Inc.

 Shareholders who purchased shares of MVST during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.